SED degree requirements

 Integrative thinking means looking at problems from different angles, considering all viewpoints and finding creative solutions through a transformative approach.
 It involves shifting focus from individual systems to how they connect with each other and change over time, considering how different factors influence one another.
 In this field, you’ll learn to take a big-picture view of problems, explore different perspectives and combine them into effective solutions for the greater good.

-Key competencies: Broad technical, business, management, and education experience.
+Key competencies: Broad technical, business, management and education experience.
 Ability to construct and correlate models that are abstractions of interactions and to evaluate data against the model.

 Sample courses: